userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/Hardware_Guide.md

 ## Robot Structure
 ### Joint
-The joint performance parameters detail the operating range, rated torque, and peak torque of the six joints, showcasing the robot's flexibility and power across a variety of operations.
+This section details the operating range, rated torque, and peak torque of the six joints, showing the arm's flexibility and strength in various operations.
 ![A1_joints](assets/A1_joints.png)

 <table style="border-collapse: collapse;">